-- Step 1: migrate the configuration schema to release 9.0. - Step 2: migrate the configuration schema to your target 12c release. - b.
+- Step 2: migrate the configuration schema to your target 12c release.

+- b.
 Only complete this step if you are migrating from EDQ release 8.1 or below (see the note directly above): - i.
 Acquire a distribution of EDQ 9.0. (you will not need to fully install EDQ 9.0, but you will need access to its migration scripts.)
-The easiest way to acquire EDQ 9.0 is to download and then unzip the Windows Quick-Start installer for EDQ 9.0.
+The easiest way to acquire EDQ 9.0 is to download and then unzip the Windows Quick-Start installer for EDQ 9.0. - ii.
+Upgrade the configuration schema to release 9.0 by issuing the following command:

-Upgrade the configuration schema to release 9.0 by issuing the following command: java -jar path_to_migration.jar migrate dbtype:dbid@host:port/user/password Where:
+java -jar path_to_migration.jar migrate dbtype:dbid@host:port/user/password Where:

-- path_to_migration.jar is the path to the migration.jar file that is delivered with the EDQ 9.0 distribution.
-This should be in ~edq-9_0_x(xxxx)\9.0.x.(xxxx) (e.g. edq-9_0_8(1103)\ 9.0.8.(1103). - dbtype is pgsql for PostgreSQL or oracle for Oracle. - dbid is the database name for PostgreSQL or the SID for Oracle. - host is the name of the database host machine.
+path_to_migration.jar is the path to the migration.jar file that is delivered with the EDQ 9.0 distribution.
+This should be in ~edq-9_0_x(xxxx)\9.0.x.(xxxx) (e.g. edq-9_0_8(1103)\ 9.0.8.(1103).

-- port is optional and should be used if the database is running on a port number other than the default port number.
-If no value is specified, the default port for the database type is assumed. - user is the user ID that EDQ uses to connect to the Director database. - password is the password of the database user.
+port is optional and should be used if the database is running on a port number other than the default port number.
+If no value is specified, the default port for the database type is assumed.

+user is the user ID that EDQ uses to connect to the Director database.